flatironinstitute/nemos/CONTRIBUTING.md

 2) Make sure that tests pass and code coverage is maintained
 3) Open a Pull Request

-The NeMoS package follows the [GitHub Flow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) workflow.
+The NeMoS package follows the [Git Flow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) workflow.
 In essence, there are two primary branches, `main` and `development`, to which no one is allowed to push directly.
 All development happens in separate feature branches that are then merged into `development` once we have determined they are ready.
 When enough changes have accumulated, `developemnt` is merged into `main`, and a new release is generated.
 This process includes adding a new tag to increment the version number and uploading the new release to PyPI.